flask-extensions/Flask-GoogleMaps/docs/docs/how_it_works.md

 - fullscreen_control
 - scroll_wheel
 - collapsible (map collapses by click on **varname**\_collapse button)
+- mapdisplay (show a collapsible map by default or not)
 - center_on_user_location (using HTML5 Geolocation)

 ### 2. Template